bhstark2/latency/report.md

 ### Forward Error Correction

-Many VoIP applications use a range of techniques to recover from losing packets, that involve sending some of the packets twice or sending extra information about groups of packets that allow an application to reconstruct the information from a lost packet.
+Many VoIP applications use a range of techniques to recover from losing packets that involve sending some of the packets twice, or sending extra information about groups of packets that allow an application to reconstruct the information from a lost packet.
 Packets are often lost in small groups.
 To recover the lost packets, the information to recover